Work breakdown structures

 5. Enter a Code and Description for the WBS item.

-6. From the Setup data block, enter a Period in the Hierarchy Separator field.
+6. From the Setup data block, a period is automatically populated in the Hierarchy Separator field.

 7. The Hierarchy Separator is used to separate the parent cost items from the subordinate and terminal cost items.

-8. Select the Tag 1 drop down arrow and select Concrete.
+8. Select the Tag 1 drop-down arrow, and then select Concrete.

 9. In the Details data block, build your hierarchy by entering items into the Code and Description fields.